Nameo91/CV/README.md

 </div>

 ## About Me 👩‍💻
 I'm a self-driven and motivated Full Stack Junior Developer who recently graduated from [Makers Academy](https://makers.tech/).
-I have learned the fundamentals of software development by building fun projects([Here are my projects](https://github.com/Nameo91?tab=repositories)).
-I'm on my journey to become a continuously growing software developer who writes good clean code.
+I have learned the fundamentals of software development by building various projects([Here are my projects](https://github.com/Nameo91?tab=repositories)) and I'm on my journey to become a continuously progressing software developer who writes good clean code.

 After moving to the UK, I looked over my career path and wanted a new challenge which excites me.
 I'm passionate about learning something new.
-I'm also attracted to the fact that there is no language barrier, regardless of nationality, and software development is everywhere in modern life.
-My engineering background led me to software development.
-I would love to explore my curiosity about technology that is constantly progressing.
+I'm attracted to the fact that there is no language barrier in coding, regardless of nationality, and coding is used everywhere in modern day life.
+My engineering background has led me to software development and I would love to explore my curiosity in technology that is continually progressing.

-I'm looking forward to working in a company where I can strengthen my analytical mind and the confidence to solve real-life problems.
-I also hope to contribute to diverse projects as a part of a supportive team with my can-do attitude.
+I'm looking forward to working in a company where I can strengthen my analytical mind and be equipped with knowledge to solve real-life problems.
+I also hope to contribute to various projects, working as a team with my can-do attitude.

 ## Tech
 JavaScript, TypeScript, Ruby, PostgreSQL, MongoDB, Angular, NestJS, React, Express, Sinatra, Rspec, Jest, NodeJs, HTML, CSS, Git, TablePlus, Postman